jhu-data-services/data-vis-in-r-ggplot2/README.md

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [bit.ly/ggplot2-survey](bit.ly/ggplot2-survey)

 ## License and Terms of Use